 Most wrinkles come from aging changes in skin.
 Aging of the skin, hair and nails is a natural process.
-There is little you can do to slow down the rate of skin aging, but many things in the environment will speed it up.

-Frequent exposure to sunlight results in early skin wrinkles and dark areas (liver spots).
+Frequent or prolonged exposure to sunlight results in early skin wrinkles and dark areas (liver spots).
 It also increases the chances of getting skin cancer.
 Exposure to cigarette smoke can also make the skin wrinkle sooner.

 Common causes of wrinkles include:

 - Normal aging changes in the skin

 - Sun exposure

 Stay out of the sun as much as possible to limit skin wrinkles.
 Wear hats and clothing that protect your skin and use sunscreen daily.
 Avoid smoking and secondhand smoke.